pdf-raku/PDF-Font-Loader-raku/README.md

     `win` is used as the default encoding for fonts with no more than 255 glyphs. `identity-h` is used otherwise.

-    It is recommended that you set a single byte encoding such as `:enc<mac>` or `:enc<win>` when it known that no more that 255 distinct characters will actually be used within the PDF.
+    It is recommended that you set a single byte encoding such as `:enc<mac>` or `:enc<win>` when it known that no more that 255 distinct characters will actually be used from the font within the PDF.

 #### `PDF::Font::Loader.load-font(Str :$family, Str :$weight, Str :$stretch, Str :$slant, Bool :$subset, Str :$enc);`